imadelhanafi/Bayesian-Learning---Labs-in-R/Project/ReadMe.md

 # Part 1.
 Preliminaries

-We start first by importing all our auxiliary functions implemented in *EL-HanafiImad_functions.R* and all necessary libraries (I am using R version 3.2.3, this is why there is some warnings when we load the libraries but it has no impact on our code).
+We start first by importing all our auxiliary functions implemented in *EL-HanafiImad_functions.R* and all necessary libraries.